vesuxyz/docs/blog/2024-12-15-zero-to-top3/index.md

 **Launch Day:** July 10, 2024 – the day it all began! 🥳

-**Multiply:** A game-changer for users looking to amplify exposure to their favorite assets.
+**Multiply:** The first feature launched on Vesu—and a Starknet-first!
+A game-changer for users looking to amplify exposure to their favorite assets.

 **Pools Page Launch:** Create fully customizable pools and unlock fresh, exciting lending markets.
 Your pool, your rules.